Camthalion77/MMM-Worldclock/README.md

 |`altflag `  |  name of alternative flag file.
 MUST Be square image, MUST be self centered.
 DO NOT use with flag above.
 Place in module's root directory. |
 |`timeFormat`|Override module  timeFormat configuration for this clock.
 For possible values see timeFormat above.|

+If you happen to use `flag` and `altflag` together you'll get both on the same clock, This is clearly not desired. <br>

+Altflag images should have no whitespace around the edge for most advantagous look.
+It will be slightly smaller than the flag image.
+I'm not sure why this is, yet.<br>

 ## Style Customizing
 Look and feel of the module is handled by CSS.<br>